 9. Check out freelancer jobs boards

 There are loads of good freelance jobs sites where you can browse through jobs and also post your own details.
-Some of the best freelance marketplaces include OnSite, People Per Hour, Freelancer, Upwork, Elevate and YunoJuno.
-And don’t forget public sector jobs; figures released by the goverment in July 2021 revealed that they spent £15.5bn with small and medium-sized businesses in 2019/20.
+Some of the best freelance marketplaces include OnSite, People Per Hour, Freelancer, Upwork, Elevate, Field Engineer and YunoJuno.
+And don't forget public sector jobs; figures released by the goverment in July 2021 revealed that they spent £15.5bn with small and medium-sized businesses in 2019/20.
 You can find details of all UK public sector tenders on the Contracts Finder website.